BhagyashriSS/TinDog/README.md

-Website just like Tinder but for your dogs.
+A fully responsive static website just like Tinder but for your dogs.

 live : https://bhagyashriss.github.io/TinDog/